 - In Conclusion: Do Bully Sticks Have Calories?

 Why Use Bully Sticks?

-Bully sticks are a healthy, all-natural treat for dogs.
+Ever since bully sticks were invented, they have been a healthy, all-natural treat for dogs.
 They are low in fat and calories and high in protein.

 This makes them a great choice as an alternative to treats that have more sugar or other unhealthy ingredients.